 This easy paleo blueberry cobbler recipe consists of a juicy blueberry and lemon filling that's made with fresh berries and sweetened with just a bit of maple syrup.
 It's topped with a tigernut flour biscuit, that's somewhere in-between a biscuit and a shortbread cookie.
 It's sweet, crumbly and the perfect pair to the blueberry filling.

-Here's what you need to know about this healthy blueberry cobbler recipe:
+Here's what you need to know about this gluten free blueberry cobbler recipe:

-- Nut Free - biscuits made with tigernut flour
+- Nut Free - the biscuits are made with tigernut flour, but almond flour would work too

 - Dairy Free - no butter, no cream